2023 Chinese balloon incident: Legality of airspace and downing

 The United States asserts sovereignty of the airspace above its territories.
-Like that of other countries, this right, up to the ill-defined boundary of space, is recognized by the Chicago Convention on International Civil Aviation.
+Like that of other countries, this right is recognized by the Chicago Convention on International Civil Aviation.
 Foreign aircraft are generally permitted to transit through U.S. airspace but must follow specific procedures and regulations.
 Article 8 of the convention states that aircraft flown without pilots must obtain permission from the country below and must be controlled to reduce danger.

 Before the revelation by the United States that the balloon was likely blown off course, analysts concluded that shooting it down was legal under U.S. domestic law.
 Its destruction under international law is murkier due to potential intervening factors such as force majeure, but characterizing it as an act of reprisal would help firm up that position.
-Although China protested the shootdown, Julian Ku, professor of law at Hofstra University, said that the wording of China's statement reflects that its Ministry of Foreign Affairs "does not believe downing the balloon is a clear legal violation."
+Although China protested the shootdown, legal scholar Julian Ku said that the wording of China's statement reflects that its Ministry of Foreign Affairs "does not believe downing the balloon is a clear legal violation."